RobbertWolfs/100-days-of-code/log.md

 **Thoughts:** Getting to know VueJS a little better now that I know the essentials.
 Excited to see what the advanced stuff is about.

+### Day 20: Januari 30, 2017

+**Today's Progress**: Today learned a lot more about reactivity in VueJS.

+**Duration:** 45min

+**Thoughts:** Those advanced stuff of VueJS is very interessting.
+Tomorrow going to read more about transition effects.
+Also have to get back into my daily routing, because I noticed I have to many "skip" days :(

 ------------

 # Logbook Template